Bishop Eddie Long dies of aggressive form of cancer, church says

 "Today it is with great sadness I announce that our bishop has transitioned,” Bishop Christopher C. Smith said.

-The family appreciates support and respect of their privacy, as they prepare along with New Birth, for the homegoing service to honor Bishop Long.
-The date and other details will be announced in the near future.

-The expectant crowd, many already informed by social media and text messages, wails and shrieks at the official announcement.
+The expectant crowd, many already informed by social media and text messages, wailed and shrieked at the official announcement.

 "He's no longer in pain,” Smith continues.
 "He's no longer dealing with the complications that he had to deal with."

-A statement released by the church this morning confirms Long died early Sunday morning after “a gallant private fight with an aggressive form of cancer.”
+A statement released by the church Sunday morning confirms Long died early Sunday after “a gallant private fight with an aggressive form of cancer.”

+There had been much speculation about Long’s health after he posted a video last year of him looking extremely thin.
+He never publicly disclosed the nature of his illness.

+Twelve-year church member Nia Pillow, 20, said Long was more than a bishop to her.
+The film artist and cinematographer said he helped launch her on her career path when she was 13 and asked to help operate the church cameras.

+Long was absent at several services during recent months but was present during Christmas and New Year’s Eve services.

-First Lady Elder Vanessa Long, Bishop Long’s wife of 27 years said she is confidant through her belief in God that her husband is now resting in a better place.
+First Lady Elder Vanessa Long, Bishop Long’s wife of 27 years said she is confident through her belief in God that her husband is now resting in a better place.

 “Although, his transition leaves a void for those of us who loved him dearly, we can celebrate and be happy for him, knowing he’s at peace,” she said.